+b.
+Administrative Determination

+The Dean of Students shall conduct an investigation to determine:

+- 1. Whether the allegations in the complaint, if proven, constitute a violation of the Student Conduct Code, and if so - 2.
+Whether, the charges can be disposed of administratively by mutual consent of the complainant(s), the accused student or student organization, and the Dean of Students, or - 3.
+Whether the charges can be disposed of administratively insofar as the factual allegations are concerned but not as to the appropriate sanction or other resolution.

+If the Dean of Students concludes that the allegations, if proven, constitute a violation of the Student Conduct Code but the matter cannot be resolved through an Administrative Determination (e.g. mutual consent cannot be reached, or the sanction as determined by the Dean of Students is rejected by the accused student or student organization), she or he will refer the case for formal.

 c.
-Administrative Determination.

-The Dean of Students or designee shall conduct an investigation to determine:

-- Whether the allegations in the complaint, if proven, constitute a violation of the Student Conduct Code, and if so - Whether, the charges can be disposed of administratively by mutual consent of the complainant(s), the accused student or student organization, and the Dean of Students. or - Whether the charges can be disposed of administratively insofar as the factual allegations are concerned but not as to the appropriate sanction or other resolution.

-If the Dean of Students or designee concludes that the allegations, if proven, constitute a violation of the Student Conduct Code but the matter cannot be resolved through an Administrative Determination (e.g. mutual consent cannot be reached, or the sanction as determined by the Dean of Students (or designee) is rejected by the accused student or student organization), she or he will refer the case for formal.

-d.
 Interim Suspension

-The Dean of Students (or designee) with the concurrence of the Vice President for Student Affairs (or designee) or the President may immediately suspend a student in advance of a Student Conduct Board Hearing whenever she or he determines that allegations in the complaint, if proven, constitute a violation of the Student Conduct Code and there is a compelling need to remove the student from some or all parts of the campus and/or during certain times in order to safeguard the safety of members of the campus community, including the safety of the individual student, or to avoid disruption of the normal operations of the College.
-The Dean of Students (or designee) may establish any reasonable conditions in lieu of not imposing an interim suspension or for lifting the interim suspension.
+The Dean of Students with the concurrence of the Vice President for Student Affairs or the President may immediately suspend a student on an interim basis in advance of a disciplinary hearing whenever she or he determines that allegations in the complaint, if proven, constitute a violation of the Student Conduct Code and there is a compelling need to remove the student from some or all parts of the campus and/or during certain times in order to safeguard the safety of members of the campus community, including the safety of the individual student, or to avoid disruption of the normal operations of the College.
+The Dean of Students may establish any reasonable conditions in lieu of not imposing an interim suspension or for lifting the interim suspension.

-The status of a student, including those who have been suspended on an interim basis, shall not otherwise be altered pending adjudication of the charge(s) and during the pendency of any appeal, provided, however, if the sanction proposed is suspension or expulsion.
+The status of a student, including those who have been suspended on an interim basis, shall not otherwise be altered pending adjudication of any disciplinary charge(s) and during the pendency of any appeal, provided, however, if the sanction proposed is suspension or expulsion.
 No grades, awards or degrees shall be awarded and a student who has been suspended on an interim basis who has been found responsible for violating the Student Conduct Code shall remain suspended on an interim basis during any appeal period.